Maria Troncatti: Life

-Beatification
+Beatification and canonization

-The diocesan process was inaugurated on 7 September 1986 and concluded its business on 25 October 1987. =n 12 November 2008 her heroic virtue and Pope Benedict XVI declarer Troncatti to be venerable.
+The diocesan process was inaugurated on 7 September 1986 and concluded its business on 25 October 1987.
+On 12 November 2008 her heroic virtue and Pope Benedict XVI declarer Troncatti to be venerable.
 A miracle due to the intercession of Maria Troncatti was the cure of Josefa Yolanda Solórzano Pisco.
 Troncatti was beatified on 24 November 2012 in Ecuador with Cardinal Angelo Amato presiding over the celebration on the behalf of the pope.
 The postulator for this cause is Pierluigi Carmeroni.
+A second miracle was investigated and the process was approved by Pope Francis on 25 November 2024.
+She was canonized by Pope Leo XIV on 19 October 2025.